-5 Description (continued)
+5 Description (Continued)

-The TLV320AlC3104-Q1 contains four high-power output drivers as well as two fully differential output drivers.
-The high-power output drivers are capable of driving a variety of load configurations, including up to four channels of single-ended $16-\Omega$ headphones using AC-coupling capacitors, or stereo $16-\Omega$ headphones in a capless output configuration.
-These parameters enable the TLV320AlC3104-Q1 to act as an interface between the MCU and speaker amplifiers, such as the TPA3111D1-Q1, in various audio applications in the infotainment and cluster fields.
+The TLV320AlC3104 contains four high-power output drivers as well as two fully differential output drivers.
+The high-power output drivers can drive a variety of load configurations, including up to four channels of single-ended $16-\Omega$ headphones using AC-coupling capacitors, or stereo $16-\Omega$ headphones in a capacitor-free output configuration.

 The stereo audio DAC supports sampling rates from 8 kHz to 96 kHz and includes programmable digital filtering in the DAC path for 3D, bass, treble, midrange effects, speaker equalization, and de-emphasis for 32-kHz, 44.1-kHz, and 48-kHz sample rates.
-The stereo audio ADC supports sampling rates from 8 kHz to 96 kHz and is preceded by programmable gain amplifiers (PGA) or an automatic gain control (AGC) circuit that can provide up to 59.5-dB analog gain for low-level microphone inputs.
-The TLV320AlC3104-Q1 provides an extremely high range of programmability for both attack (8 ms to 1,408 ms) and for decay (0.05 s to 22.4 s).
+The stereo audio ADC supports sampling rates from 8 kHz to 96 kHz and is preceded by programmable gain amplifiers or AGC that can provide up to 59.5-dB analog gain for low-level microphone inputs.
+The TLV320AIC3104 provides an extremely high range of programmability for both attack (8-1,408 ms) and for decay (0.05-22.4 seconds).
 This extended AGC range allows the AGC to be tuned for many types of applications.

-Where neither analog nor digital signal processing are required, the device can be put in a special analog signal passthrough mode.
+For battery-saving applications where neither analog nor digital signal processing are required, the device can be put in a special analog signal passthrough mode.
 This mode significantly reduces power consumption, as most of the device is powered down during this passthrough operation.

-The serial control bus supports the I2C protocol, whereas the serial audio data bus is programmable for I2S, left/right-justified, DSP, or TDM modes.
+The serial control bus supports the IC protocol, whereas the serial audio data bus is programmable for I2S, left-and right-justified, DSP, or TDM modes.
 A highly programmable PLL is included for flexible clock generation and support for all standard audio rates from a wide range of available MCLKs, varying from 512 kHz to 50 MHz, with special attention paid to the most-popular cases of 12-MHz, 13-MHz, 16-MHz, 19.2-MHz, and 19.68-MHz system clocks.

-The TLV320AlC3104-Q1 operates from an analog supply of 2.7 V to 3.6 V, a digital core supply of 1.525 V to 1.95 V, and a digital I/O supply of 1.1 V to 3.6 V.
+The TLV320AlC3104 operates from an analog supply of 2.7 V to 3.6 V, a digital core supply of 1.525 V to 1.95 V, and a digital I/O supply of 1.1 V to 3.6 V. The device is available in a 5-mm × 5-mm 32-pin VQFN package.

-6 Device Comparison
+6 Device Comparison Table